Battle of Agordat (1941): British plans

-In November 1940, Gazelle Force operated from the Gash river delta against Italian advanced posts around Kassala on the Ethiopian plateau, where hill ranges from 2000–3000 ft bound wide valleys and the rainfall makes the area malarial from July to October.
+In October 1940, the British formed Gazelle Force, a mobile brigade that combined SDF and Indian troops in lorries, supported by a battery of British field artillery, which launched raids against Italian advanced posts around Kassala on the Ethiopian plateau, where hill ranges from 2000–3000 ft bound wide valleys and the rainfall makes the area malarial from July to October.
 After a British reverse at Gallabat in November, Wavell held a review of the situation in Cairo from 1 to 2 December.
 With Compass imminent in Egypt, the British forces in East Africa were to provide help to the Patriots in Ethiopia and continue to pressure the Italians at Gallabat.
 Kassala was to be recaptured early in January 1941, to prevent an Italian advance deeper into Sudan and the 4th Indian Infantry Division (Major-General Noel Beresford-Peirse) was to be transferred from Egypt to Sudan from the end of December.
 With the success of Compass, East Africa was made second in importance after Egypt, a strategy in which victory over the Italian forces in Ethiopia was to be achieved by April 1941.

 The transfer of the 4th Indian Division took until early January 1941.
 Platt intended to begin the offensive on the northern front on 8 February, with a pincer attack on Kassala, by the 4th Indian Infantry Division and 5th Indian Infantry Division (Major-General Lewis Heath), less a brigade each.
 News of the Italian disaster in Egypt, the harassment by Gazelle Force and the activities of Mission 101 in Ethiopia, led to the Italians withdrawing their northern flank to Keru and Wachai and then on 18 January to retreat hurriedly from Kassala, Tessenei and the triangle of Keru, Biscia and Aicota.
 Wavell ordered Platt to begin the March offensive early on 9 February and to begin on 19 January, when it seemed that Italian morale was crumbling.
 Wireless decrypts greatly aided British preparations and the decision to attack ahead of schedule.
 The Italian withdrawal led Wavell to order a pursuit and the troops arriving at Port Sudan (Briggs Force) to attack at Karora and advance parallel to the coast, to meet the forces coming from the west.